locationtech/geomesa/docs/developer/introduction.rst

     to deploy files rather than setting the classpath.
 If you would rather not bundle these dependencies, mark them as "provided" in the POM, and update your classpath as appropriate.

-The version of Accumulo supported in GeoMesa 1.3.x is Accumulo |accumulo_version|:
+The versions of Accumulo supported in GeoMesa 1.3.x are Accumulo |accumulo_version|:

 .. code-block:: bash